niteshsingh1357/city-timezones-light/README.md

 ### cityTimezones.lookupViaCity(city: string)

-If a city is found, returns an **array** of possible matches with city, state, lat, lng, timezone.
+If a city is found, returns an **array** of possible matches with city and timezone.
 Returns an empty `[]` if nothing matches.
 Multiple cities can be found if they have the same name, i.e. Springfield.

 finding based on city name of Chicago (case insensitive):
 ```javascript